Brodvd/Random-Tone-Generator/README.md

 # Exemples (the image is the italian version)
 ![image](https://github.com/user-attachments/assets/b607d4bc-6094-4f90-a4c3-ba36898aa720)
 ![image](https://github.com/user-attachments/assets/6a8cd677-24f8-4ee0-8dda-7ea7e682d791)
-# Version
+# Installing
 There is a version in italian and a version in english.
-Download it from this repository.
+* Clone this repository
+* Install this plugin following the instructions about nyquist plugin.
+* Join!